Jakub-Chojnacki/ts-rest-monorepo/README.md

 /apps/api: The NestJS backend application, uses PostgreSQL and Prisma to communicate with it

-/apps/client: The React frontend application that interacts with the API.
+/apps/client: The Vue frontend application that interacts with the API.

 /packages/api-client: Shared API contract definitions using ts-rest to ensure type safety between the frontend and backend.
 It's an internal package that is imported in both parts of the app